wfjm/w11/doc/w11a_os_guide.md

     - the letter after `-tu` is either the serial device number, denoted as `<dn>`, or the letter `D` for auto-detection of Digilent boards with a FT2232HQ based interface.
-      - for Arty, Basys3, CmodA7 and Nexys4 board simply use `D`
+      - for Arty A7, Basys3, Cmod A7, Nexys4, and Nexys A7 board simply use `D`
       - otherwise check with `ls /dev/ttyUSB*` to see what is available
       - `<dn>` is typically '1' if a single `FT2232HQ` based board is connected, like an Arty, Basys3, CmodA7, or Nexys4.
 Initially two ttyUSB devices